Regardless of the type of diabetes you have, controlling your insulin levels is equally difficult. It’s something you worry about all the time.

 Thanks to the potent hypoglycemic and antioxidant compound polyphenol, green tea can help control the release of blood sugars and insulin.
 Drinking a hot cup of this tea before each meal is the best way to use its anti-diabetic effects.

-Non-starchy vegetables such as artichoke can make you full easily without causing raise in your blood sugar levels, says the American Diabetes Association.
+Non-starchy vegetables such as artichokes can make you full easily without causing raise in your blood sugar levels, says the American Diabetes Association.
 Other examples of these veggies are peas, beets, asparagus, celery, and carrots.

 Whole grains such as brown rice are abundant in fiber which helps regulate blood sugar levels.
 This type of rice has a lower GI than the nutrient-bare, white rice.